andrewjamesmott/tidytuesdays/README.md

 # tidytuesdays
-A repository for my '#'tidytuesday attempts.
+A repository for my \#tidytuesday attempts.